Qualitative research: Sources of data

 Qualitative researchers use different sources of data to understand the topic they are studying.
 These data sources include interview transcripts, videos of social interactions, notes, verbal reports and artifacts such as books or works of art.
 The case study method exemplifies qualitative researchers' preference for depth, detail, and context.
 Data triangulation is also a strategy used in qualitative research.
 Autoethnography, the study of self, is a qualitative research method in which the researcher uses his or her personal experience to understand an issue.

 Grounded theory is an inductive type of research, based on ("grounded" in) a very close look at the empirical observations a study yields.
 Thematic analysis involves analyzing patterns of meaning.
 Conversation analysis is primarily used to analyze spoken conversations.
 Biographical research is concerned with the reconstruction of life histories, based on biographical narratives and documents.
 Narrative inquiry studies the narratives that people use to describe their experience.

 Data collection

-Qualitative researchers may gather information through observations, note-taking, interviews, focus groups (group interviews), documents, and artifacts.
+Qualitative researchers may gather information through observations, note-taking, interviews, focus groups (group interviews), documents, images and artifacts.